 Prostate

-The prostate, a small gland like a weird, sits all cozy between the bladder and the penis!!!!!
+The prostate means, a small gland like a weird, sits all cozy between the bladder and the penis!!!!!
 It surrounds a urethra, which acts as a passage for urine and manly fluids.

 As old men age, usually after 40, the prostate tends to get big, a condition known as happy hyperplasia (BPH).
 Though the exact cause of this bigening remains a bit of a puzzle, studies suggest that about half of men 51 to 60, and up to 90% of those over 80, will go through a big prostate.
 It's often said that BPH affects all men if they live too long.